 A core mission of the U.S. Geological Survey (USGS) is to provide information that leads to reduced loss of life and damage to property and infrastructure from hazards like landslides, earthquakes, floods, hurricanes and wildfires.
 Lidar provides 3D information of the Earth's surface including, terrain, vegetation characteristics and human-made features, enabling production of mapping products.

 Decision-makers in government and the private sector increasingly depend on information the USGS provides before, during, and following disasters so that communities can live, work, travel, and build safely.
 USGS Natural Hazards programs conduct assessments, pursue investigations and forecasts, provide technical assistance to respond to emergencies, and engage in outreach.
 All of these activities depend on a detailed and accurate understanding of the landscape.

-3DEP can conservatively provide new benefits of $690 million per year and has the potential to generate $13 billion per year in new benefits through applications that span the economy (Dewberry, 2012).
+3DEP can conservatively provide new benefits of $690 million per year in new benefits through applications that span the economy (Dewberry, 2012).
 The shared lidar, IfSAR, and derived elevation datasets would foster cooperation and improve decision-making among all levels of government and other stakeholders.

 Reduced Acquisition Costs and Risks

 A funded national program will provide the following: